seedstack/website/content/docs/seed/manual/jms/configuration.md

         weight: 20
 ---

-Configuring your messaging solution is mandatory in order to be able to use SEED JMS support.
+Configuring your messaging solution is mandatory in order to be able to use Seed JMS support.

 # Connection factories
 The connectionFactory is the base to create connections.
 Connection factories are declared using the following property:

+    [org.seedstack.seed.jms]
-    org.seedstack.seed.jms.connection-factories = connection-factory-1, connection-factory-1, ...
+    connection-factories = connection-factory-1, connection-factory-1, ...

-Configuring each connection factory just requires its name in subsequent properties:

-    org.seedstack.seed.jms.connection-factory.connection-factory-1... = ...

 ## Direct instantiation configuration

-In direct instantiation mode, SEED will create the connection factory and configure it.
+In direct instantiation mode, Seed will create the connection factory and configure it by setting properties on its instance.
 Use the following property syntax to define the configuration:

     [org.seedstack.seed.jms]
     connection-factory.connection-factory-1.vendor.class = fully qualified vendor classname